rizlas/open-auto-pro-sync/README.md

 2. Install (enable unknown sources)
 3. Grant permissions (if you want)

+## Troubleshooting

+Check if the service is running from

+	Developer options -> Running services and you should see OpenAutoPro Sync icon

+if the service is not running reboot your phone.
+Further investigation to try to keep the service alive are in progress.

+You can always sync OpenAuto Pro manually.
+Just open the app and click top right button.

 ##  Thanks to

 - https://sunrise-sunset.org/api for sunrise and sunset Apis